Back | Home | Aller à version française

 The analogy gives the most obvious cases.
 Scrofularia bears sorts of scrofula, the scrofulous too; why not apply scrofularia - which is healthy - on the scrofulous, who is ill, to cure him?
 Would the consumption of walnuts not benefit the brain, which is also lobed?
 The swollen knee and a leaf of cabbage both boast protruding veins; the knee is sore, the leaf is healthy; why not apply the leaf onto the knee to make it healthy again?
 Someone wounded his/her left knee, let us wound the left knee of a chicken; as the animal's knee will heal, why should the human leg not heal too?
 The ways and means of "making" rain are countless, from a human libation on earth provoking the divine libation of the heavens up to the invocation of the gods and saints of rain.

 Homo's magic and fetishist slope is so strong that science historians are not surprised that, amongst the scientists of the sixteenth and seventeenth century, there were so many declared or cryptic magicians, as there are still among those of today.
 Alchemy preceded chemistry, and very often still underlines it.
-Behind every classification, taxonomy, vegetable or animal systematic, there is still some latent magic, which can follow the subtle detours of a "wild though" supposing detailed language <16, 17>, but that can also be content with the relatedness of massive language <10D>, or more simply still, of technicalised gestures.
+Behind every classification, taxonomy, vegetable or animal systematic, there is still some latent magic, which can follow the subtle detours of a "wild though" supposing detailed language <16, 17>, but that can also be content with the relatednessings of massive language <10D>, or more simply still, of technicalized gestures.

 4E.
 Animism, demonism and divination

 Magic, where the intent is enough to trigger any sort of causality from one to the other (by propagation), goes hand in hand with animism or demonism, where every type of causality is coupled with intention.
-We speak of animism when the intentions attributed to the "things" remain vague, in the blowing wind, the Japanese Kami of sources, trees and grains, volcanoes.
+We speak of animism when the intentions attributed to the "things" remain vague, in the blowings of wind, in the Japanese Kami of sources, trees and grains, volcanoes.
 We speak of demonism when intentions become clearer in more specific, more targeted forces-intentions.

 4F.
 Noesis, superstition and paranoia